FabioArnez/FabioArnez.github.io/_posts/2020-04-13-Probability-Statistics-Fundamentals-I.md

 toc_icon: "file-alt"
 ---

-Disclaimer: The notes from this post were taken from the works listed in the [References](#References) section.
-The intention of this posts series is to provide a summary of Probability & Statistics.
+Disclaimer: The notes and images from this post were taken from the books/works listed in the [References](#References) section.
+The intention of this post is to provide a summary of Probability & Statistics.

 ## Random Variables